 *2017 statistics from Bureau of Prisons Statistics and 2015 statistics from Vera survey of state prison expenditures.

-There is a 500% in rates of incarceration increase over the past 30 years.**
+There is a 500% increase in rates of incarceration increase over the past 30 years.**

 ** The Sentencing Project

-The number of women in prison increased at nearly 1.5 times the rate of men from 1980 to 2011.
+The growth of women in prison is twice the rate of men since 1980.

-A study by the Center for Effective Public Policy for the National Institute of Corrections cites well known clinician and researcher, Stephanie Covington, who states that:
+A study by the Center for Effective Public Policy for the National Institute of Corrections cites well known clinician and researcher, Stephanie Covington, who explains:

 “Women’s most common pathways to crime are based on survival of abuse, poverty and the combination of substance abuse and mental illness.”

-The Colorado Department of Corrections reports that the recidivism rate, or the rate at which an offender returns to prison within a three-year period, is 49 percent.
+The Colorado Department of Corrections reports that the recidivism rate, or the rate at which offenders return to prison within a 3-year period, is over 50%.